dotnet/orleans/src/Documentation/clusters_and_clients/configuration_guide/server_configuration.md

     [...]
 ```

-An Orleans silo typically configure two endpoints:
+An Orleans silo has two typical types of endpoint configuration:

-* the silo-to-silo endpoints, used for communication between silo in the same cluster
+* Silo-to-silo endpoints, used for communication between silos in the same cluster
-* the client-to-silo endpoints (or gateway), use for communication between clients and silos in the same cluster.
+* Client-to-silo endpoints (or gateway), used for communication between clients and silos in the same cluster

-In the sample we are using the helper method `.ConfigureEndpoints(siloPort: 11111, gatewayPort: 30000)` that set the port used for silo-to-silo communication and the port for the gateway to `11111` and `30000` respectively.
-This method will detect on which interface listen.
+In the sample, we are using the helper method `.ConfigureEndpoints(siloPort: 11111, gatewayPort: 30000)` which sets the port used for silo-to-silo communication to `11111` and and the port for the gateway to `30000`.
+This method will detect which interface to listen to.

-This method should be sufficient in most cases, but you can customize it further if you need it.
-Here is for example if you want to use an external IP address with some port-forwarding:
+This method should be sufficient in most cases, but you can customize it further if you need to.
+Here is an example of how to use an external IP address with some port-forwarding:

 ``` csharp
 [...]